How to look for records of... Criminal transportees: further research

 The reduction of a sentence is known as commutation.
 Death sentences, other than those for murder, were commonly commuted to transportation.

 There are records of the applications, officially known as petitions, that convicted persons made for pardons or reduced sentences.
 Sometimes these petitions were made by friends, associates or relatives of the convict on their behalf.

 People asking for a pardon or a reduced sentence wanted to prove that they were worthy of mercy, so petitions often included a lot of information designed to establish how respectable they were, including details about personal circumstances and family background.

 - search our catalogue or findmypast.co.uk by name of prisoner or petitioner for petitions made between 1819 and 1839 in HO 17 (note that only some of these records are available to view online)

-- search for petitions for clemency 1839-1854 in HO 17 or HO 18 – use our catalogue to browse the registers of these petitions in HO 19, which covers 1797 to 1853.
-The registers themselves include information about the response to the petition, so you can sometimes find out something useful about a convict even if the petition itself does not survive.
+- search for petitions for clemency 1839-1854 in HO 17 or HO 18.
+To identify the relevant petition first use the registers to these petitions (HO 19) which covers 1797 to 1853.
+They are available online via findmypast (£) – restrict your search to series HO 19.
+The registers themselves include information about the response to the petition, so you can sometimes find out something useful about a convict even if the petition itself does not survive

 - search judges’ reports 1784-1829 by name and keyword in HO 47 in our catalogue.
 They can include:

 - details and supporting evidence for commutation or for the grant of a free pardon in some cases

 - an unofficial transcript of evidence with comments on the characters of both witnesses and juries